YASHAXKX/Reviews-extracter/README.md

 ## Project Description

-API server capable of extracting reviews information from any given product page (e.g., Shopify, Amazon).
+The Review Extractor is an API server designed to extract reviews from any product page (e.g., Shopify, Amazon) in JSON format.
+It automates the process of retrieving review data, making it convenient for websites to manage and analyze feedback efficiently.

 ## Motivation